-Leveraging noncredit learning for college credit

-Nearly 30 percent of Maine community colleges report that noncredit students who later enroll in crediteligible programs can leverage most or all of what they learned in a noncredit program for college credit 'most of the time' or 'always.'
+Leveraging noncredit learning for college credit Some 14 percent of Hawaii community colleges report that noncredit students who later enroll in crediteligible programs can 'always' leverage most or all of what they learned in a noncredit program for college credit - a higher percentage than community colleges across all early-responder states.

-Colleges where noncredit occupational students who later enroll in credit-eligible programs can leverage what they learned for college credit

-Demographics

-Many community colleges do not track demographic data for noncredit workforce students.
-In Maine, data on race and ethnicity are available for less than one-quarter of the noncredit workforce student body.
+Colleges where noncredit occupational students who later enroll in credit-eligible programs can leverage what they learned for college credit Demographics Many community colleges do not track demographic data for noncredit workforce students.
+In Hawaii, data on race and ethnicity are available for just 11 percent of the noncredit workforce student body.
 Across all 14 early-responder states, information of this kind is available for 68 percent of noncredit workforce students.

-Employer engagement

-Employers collaborate with community colleges in a wide variety of ways, from offering occasional labor market advice to partnering actively to design and provide instruction.
+Employer engagement Employers collaborate with Hawaii community colleges in a wide variety of ways, from offering occasional labor market advice to partnering actively to design and provide instruction.

-More about this study

-Seven Maine community and technical colleges were invited to participate in this study in October 2020, and all seven responded by December 10, 2020, for a 100 percent response rate.

-Maine data were compared with data from 127 community colleges in 14 early responder states.
+More about this study Seven Hawaii community colleges were invited to participate in this study in October 2020, and all seven responded by December 10, 2020, for a 100 percent response rate.
+Hawaii data were compared with data from 127 community colleges in 14 early-responder states.
 All questions in the study asked about fiscal year 2019.
 Participating colleges could pass over questions they were unable to answer; missing responses were excluded from calculated percentages.
 As postsecondary workforce education evolves, so does the language used to describe it, and different educators in different states often use different terminology.
 The language used in this study represents an effort to find common ground but may not conform exactly with the terminology used in every state.
 The survey is still being administered in some parts of the country.

 For more information about this report, please contact Nicole MartinRogers at Wilder Research, 651-280-2682 or nicole.martinrogers@wilder.org.
-Authors: Nicole MartinRogers, Edith Gozali-Lee and Julia Miller JANUARY 2021

-Employers offering work-based learning, including
+Authors: Nicole MartinRogers, Edith Gozali-Lee and Julia Miller JANUARY 2021 Employers offering work-based learning, including